twsh/Sublime-Text-3-plugins/README.md

 # updatewords.py

 The script looks for a words field in a YAML metadata block and replaces it with the current word count.
 A helper bash script `pandocwc.sh` is used which removes YAML and other Pandoc things before counting with `wc`.
+The path to this helper script is set in the main script.